CQCL/hugr/specification/hugr.md

 `DFB` nodes are CFG basic blocks.
 Edges between them are control-flow (as opposed to dataflow), and express traditional control-flow concepts of branch/merge.
-Each `DFB` node is parent to a dataflow sibling graph.
+Each `DFB` node is parent to a dataflow sibling graph. `Exit` blocks have only incoming control-flow edges, and no children.

 A `CFG` node is a dataflow node which is defined by a child control sibling graph.
+The children are all `BasicBlock`s or [scoped definitions](#scoped-definitions).
-All children except the second are `DFB`-nodes, the first is the entry block.
-The second child is an `Exit` node, which has no children, this is the single exit point of the CFG and the inputs to this node match the outputs of the CFG-node.
-The inputs to the CFG-node are wired to the inputs of the entry block.
+The first child is the entry block and must be a `DFB`, with inputs the same as the CFG-node; the second child is an `Exit` node, whose inputs match the outputs of the CFG-node.
+The remaining children are either `DFB`s or [scoped definitions](#scoped-definitions).

 The first output of the DSG contained in a `BasicBlock` has type `Predicate(#t0,...#t(n-1))`, where the node has `n` successors, and the